bluMATRIKZ/burn/readme.txt

     grep
     sudo

-To install burn, run "sudo make install" in the root of the extracted folder
+To install burn, run "sudo make" in the root of the extracted folder

 Update: